Paroxysmal Nocturnal Hemoglobinuria (PNH)

 - abdominal pain

-A very serious possible side effect of PNH is the formation of blood clots.
-The clots result from the effect the disease has on blood platelets, which are involved in the clotting of blood.
-Symptoms of PNH can vary widely from person to person.
-Some people will only experience very mild symptoms, while others may experience severe and life-threatening complications.
+A very serious possible complication of PNH is the formation of blood clots.
+Your platelets are involved in the clotting of your blood, and PNH can decrease or impair your platelets.
+The symptoms of PNH can vary widely from one person to another.
+Some people will only have very mild symptoms, while others may experience severe and life-threatening complications.

-Anemia is a condition that arises from having too few red blood cells and is very common with PNH.
+Anemia occurs when you have too few red blood cells.
+It’s very common with PNH.
 There can be various causes, but in the case of PNH, it occurs because of the premature destruction of blood cells.
-Symptoms include feeling tired and weak and having headaches.
-It can also lead to lightheadedness, pale skin, and shortness of breath.
+The symptoms include:

 Acute Myeloid Leukemia

-Less commonly, PNH can lead to acute myeloid leukemia the symptoms of which include:
+Less commonly, PNH can lead to acute myeloid leukemia.
+The symptoms include: